Backroads4Me/ha-addons/librecoach/DOCS.md

 ## Troubleshooting

+### Protect Your Flows

+ If you have spent time customizing your LibreCoach flows and want to ensure a future update doesn't wipe them out:

+ 1. Go to the **Configuration** tab.
+ 2. Toggle **Prevent Flow Updates** to `true`.
+ 3. Scroll down and click **Save**.

+ Future updates will still update the system software (CAN bridge, Python scripts), but your Node-RED flows will remain untouched.

  ### "Installation aborted to protect existing flows"

  **Reason:** You have Node-RED installed, and LibreCoach is refusing to delete your work.
  **Fix:**

  1. Backup your existing flows if you want to keep them.
  2. Go to the **Configuration** tab.
-3. Toggle **Allow Node-RED Overwrite** to true.
+ 3. Toggle **Allow Node-RED Overwrite** to `true`.
  4. Scroll down and click 'Save'

 ### Using Node-RED Independently